wp-plugins/symbiostock/readme.txt

 == Installation ==

-Symbiostock requires **WooCommerce** to operate.
+Symbiostock requires **WooCommerce 2.3.X** to operate.
 Symbiostock can operate solely on the built in PHP GD library, but the **Imagick PHP extension** is needed for fully featured functionality, incuding vector support.

 1. Install Symbiostock either via the WordPress.org plugin directory, or by uploading the files to your server.
 2. That's it.
 You're ready to start uploading media!